Tutorial: Get started with development

 Building a CLI application, we deliberately chose the Click framework to implement the different workflow parts as commands verbs.

-depends on, have a look at the project configuration file pyproject.toml
+To learn what other packages hermes depends on, have a look at the project configuration file pyproject.toml

-(in the root of the repository), or use poetry show --only main
+(in the root of the repository), or use poetry show --only main.

 To show dependencies that are only required for active development, or for building documentation run

-and poetry show --only docs
+poetry show --only dev and poetry show --only docs respectively.

 Verify installation works